xxPhilipxx/GreyHack/README.md

 This is a Repository with a nice tool coded by myself :D

-Thanks to https://github.com/NTF121 for fixing a script error!
+Thanks to https://github.com/NTF121 for fixing script errors!

 # Scan.src: